 A list of URLs to the project Library URLs.
 Refer to the Libraries manual for more information.

-A comma separated list of resources that will be included in the project.
+The Custom Resources field should contain a comma separated list of resources that will be included in the main game archive.
 If directories are specified, all files and directories in that directory are recursively included.
-The resources can be loaded using sys.load_resource()
+You can read the files using sys.load_resource()

 .